-While this year’s WWDC was not the stunner of last year, where the new Apple silicon was announced along with new hardware that used it, this year was still eventful.
+While this year’s WWDC was not the stunner of last year, where new Apple Silicon was introduced along with the new hardware that used it, this year was still eventful.

 What I’m hoping for, truthfully, is that Apple, by doing a bit less, makes the operating system more stable.
 Unlike Big Sur, which even today remains a bit of a gamble, Monterey needs to reassure us so that, as folks that rely on our computers to meet deadlines that entertain the world, we can upgrade with less fear.

-An added benefit should also be that our systems will be better for the upgrade.
+An added benefit would be that our systems will be better for the upgrade.